 Last year, I taught a 3rd grade storytelling and creative writing residency in St Louis.
 The kids I worked with were typical – meaning that every child was different from every other child.
 They each had unique interests, skills and abilities.
 They each had different life experiences and different needs.
 Typical class, right?
 So; what?
 Why am I telling you about these typical kids?

 Because they WERE typical!
-Because in that class, there were some kids who HATED to write and some kids who NEVER paid attention in class and some kids who HATED to get up in front of people for any Read the rest of this entry »
+Because in that class, there were some kids who HATED to write and some kids who NEVER paid attention in class and some kids who HATED to get up in front of people for any Read more »

 Play to hear this interview that was recorded as a conference call on September 24th at 8 PM ET – 2008.
 Thomas Freeze spike about the advantages of sharing ghost stories with children.

 I was fascinated with ghost stories since I was a middle school student.
 In fact, one of my favorite books, Strangely Enough, which I bought at a Scholastic Book Fair, is still in print and still available for kids at school.
-After reading it and questioning my Mom about Read the rest of this entry »
+After reading it and questioning my Mom about Read more »

 Early Literacy begins with rhythm rhyme & story time.